 -Assess what’s realistic.
 Usually many “challenges” involve performing activities more often than would be feasible for a long term.
 For example, a yoga challenge at a studio may not be something you could do every single month without risk of burnout.
 Instead, look at what you’ve been doing for the challenge, and what habits you can maintain for the long haul.
 If you’ve been more consistent with your workouts due to the event or group effort, determine times and techniques that worked the best for your schedule.
 Like if you found that you could easily sneak in a class after work instead of waking up at dark-thirty, take these habits with you to the next month.

 -Find a new challenge.
 Usually studios have something going on each month to look forward to, and if not, talk to your favorite instructor or trainer to see if they have any ideas.
 With spring on the horizon, there are tons of opportunities coming up.
 At our local Orangetheory studio, they seem to always have a fun challenge or group training event going on.
-Even if you don’t dedicate to a class, seek out some online options or new training plans.
-(My post baby bod plan will be live two weeks from today if you’re a new mama and are ready to get back into the fitness game!)
+Even if you’re not dedicated to a class, seek out some online options or new training plans.
+(Like my Post Baby Bod Plan if you’re a new mama and are ready to get back into the fitness game!)

 -Check out something entirely different.
 I could be wrong, but I think that a lot of you are like me and we like a LOT of different workouts. 😉 If you’re wrapping up a yoga challenge, check out some strength training plans.
 If you’ve completed a bootcamp, try Pilates or Spin.
 I’ve found that by constantly switching up my routine and the types of classes I attend, I never get bored and it’s easier to stay motivated.